Safeguarding and Child Protection Policy

 All our children are safe and protected from harm.

-Other elements of provision and policies are in place to enable children to feel safe and adopt safe practices;
+Other elements of provision and policies are in place to enable children to feel safe and adopt safe practice;

-Staff, children, committee/trustees/proprietors, visitors, volunteers and parents are aware of the expected behaviours’ and the settings legal responsibilities in relation to the safeguarding and promoting the welfare of all of our children.
+Staff, children, visitors, volunteers and parents are aware of their expected behaviour and the settings legal responsibilities in relation to the safeguarding and welfare of all of our children.

 Safeguarding in Kiddywinks is considered everyone’s responsibility and our setting aims to create the safest environment within which every child has the opportunity to achieve their full potential.
-Kiddywinks recognises the contribution it can make in ensuring that all children registered or who use our setting feel that they will be listened to and appropriate action taken.
-We will do this by working in partnership with other agencies and seeking to establish effective working relationships with parents, carers and other colleagues to develop and provide activities and opportunities that will help to equip our children with the skills they need.
+Kiddywinks recognises the contribution it can make in ensuring that all children registered, or who use our setting have a trusted key worker with whom they feel safe and that they will be listened to and appropriate action taken.
+We recognise that this especially important for children who are unable to communicate e.g., babies and very young children, and that they have strong attachment to their care givers.
+We will work to ensure children’s safety by working in partnership with other agencies i.e. Early Help, MASH, Police and Social care as well as seeking to establish effective working relationships with parents, carers, and other colleagues to develop and provide activities and opportunities that will help to equip our children with the skills they need.
 This will include materials and learning experiences that will encourage our children to develop essential life skills and protective behaviours.